Gorgora: History

+Around 1621, Susenyos I instructed the Jesuits to build a royal palace a few kilometers southwest, at a strategically better location where his katama (royal camp) may have already been situated.
+A royal document suggests construction began in 1618.
+By 1622, the Jesuits moved from "Old" Gorgora to this new location, which became known as New Gorgora.
+Susenyos I enriched it with additional lands, and it expanded into a complex featuring residences, water cisterns, walls, and a castle.
+Between 1627 and 1629, a grand church of lime and stone, lavishly decorated, was built under the direction of Jesuit brother João Martins.
+Its ruins exhibit distinct Jesuit overseas architectural features, including a single-story nave with fine floral and geometric designs.
+In New Gorgora, the Jesuits performed elaborate celebrations and theatrical plays, briefly bringing their global missionary culture to Ethiopia.

+After the restoration of Orthodoxy, New Gorgora was the first Jesuit residence to be abandoned and its buildings and religious images were destroyed.
+In 1665, Emperor Fasilides ordered the burning of "books of the Franks," which may have included an important Catholic library.
+Before their expulsion, due to the region’s unhealthy climate, the Christian court had gradually relocated northward to higher-altitude sites such as Danqaz and Gondar.

 Gorgora formed part of the defenses of the Italian last stand, under General Guglielmo Nasi, around Gondar.
 In October 1941, the Italians had one battalion at Gorgora; within a month the garrison was 1500 strong.
+Most ruins of the structures at New Gorgora that the Jesuits were destroyed following an earthquake in the 1950s.
 In 1960 the public health service set up a center in this town, one of the first four in the countryside of Ethiopia.
 Gorgora was selected due to its proximity to the Public Health College in Gondar.

 The water hyacinth plant was rapidly invading Lake Tana around Gorgora in 2018.

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Gorgora has an estimated total population of 4783, of whom 2283 are men and 2500 are women.
 The 1994 census reported this town had a total population of 2,768 of whom 1,201 were men and 1,567 were women.